mrlacey/Rapid-XAML-Toolkit/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: ":bug: Bug report"
+name: "Bug report"
-about: Tell us that something is wrong or doens't work properly
+about: Tell us that something is wrong or doesn't work properly
 title: ''
 labels: [bug]
 assignees: ''